fourdollars/autopkgtest-resource/README.md

 * path: **Required**.
 Specify a path to run autopkgtest.
 * debian: Optional.
 Specify an external Debian packaging folder.
 * args: Optional. '--apt-upgrade' and '--quiet' by default.
+* dont_fail: Optional.
+The step will fail when autopkgtest failed by default.
 * get_params: skip: Optional.
 Disabled by default.
 It won't download the log when it is enabled.

 ```yaml